GoldandBlack - Purdue Recruiting Rewind: 2000

 Story continues below video

 Most underrated: ATH Gilbert Gardner.
-The 6-2, 205-pound Gardner arrived with the idea of being a wideout, but he quickly moved to linebacker and became a starter and key cog after turning down Baylor, Houston and Tulane.
+The 6-2, 205-pound Gardner arrived with the idea of being a wideout, but he quickly moved to linebacker in training camp and became a starter and key cog on the Rose Bowl team after turning down Baylor, Houston and Tulane.
 He was a third-round selection in the 2004 NFL Draft by the Colts.

 Also have to mention CB Jacques Reeves, who turned down Iowa, Iowa State, SMU, TCU and Louisiana Tech.
 The 6-0, 180-pound product of Lancaster (Texas) High didn’t have an elite list of suitors, but he developed into a quality corner in West Lafayette who subsequently was picked in the seventh round of the 2004 NFL Draft by the Cowboys.